GP-data-engineer/functions-intersection-R/README.md

 # functions-intersection-R
-This package provides a set of R scripts to visualize and analyze the intersection points of two mathematical functions.
-The program incrementally evaluates function values, identifies intersections, and generates detailed plots highlighting the intersection points.
-It also outputs a table of computed values and stores them in a text file.
+This package contains a collection of R scripts designed to compare the execution time of differently implemented programs that perform the same task: finding the intersection point(s) of two mathematical functions.
+Each implementation calculates function values, detects intersection points, and measures runtime performance.
+The scripts also generate visual plots marking the intersections, produce a results table, and export the computed data to a text file.

 # Functions Intersection in R